 In the Generate Events options, include the following events in the run pipeline. “muscle on” is defined as “all channels go above 5x baseline noise standard deviations for at least 50 ms”. “muscle off” is defined as “all channels drop below 5x standard deviations over baseline for at least 50 ms ”.

-In the Generate Parameters options, include the following parameters in the run pipeline: integral electromyography (iEMG); root mean square (RMS); mean power frequency (MPF); medium frequency (MDF); and co-activation ratio.
+In the Generate Parameters options, include the following parameters in the run pipeline: integral electromyography (iEMG); root mean square (RMS); mean power frequency (MPF); medium frequency (MDF).

-NOTE: The following are the referenced calculation formulas for the above parameters (Equations 1–5):
+NOTE: The following are the referenced calculation formulas for the above parameters (Equations 1–4):